License GuideSOC 51-9061

 Read more

-Water treatment operators must complete continuing education to renew their licenses.
-Your state sets the specific hours required per renewal cycle.
-Expect to cover topics like ethics and state regulations.
-Check with your state's operator board for exact CE requirements.
+Water treatment operators need continuing education credits to renew their licenses.
+The number of hours required and specific topics (like ethics or state regulations) differ by state.
+Check your state's licensing board for exact requirements for your renewal cycle.

 Is This For You